elkraneo/PhotoSlider/Carthage/Checkouts/Kingfisher/README.md

                               optionsInfo: [.Options: KingfisherOptions.ForceRefresh])
 ```

-There are also other options to control the cache level, downloading priority, etc. Take another example, if you need to cache the downloaded image to a customized cache instead of the default one:
+There are also other options to control the cache level, downloading priority, etc. Take some other examples:

+If you need to cache the downloaded image to a customized cache instead of the default one:

 ```swift
 let myCache = ImageCache(name: "my_cache")